 To request an appointment, students can complete the First Appointment Request Form with a Law Center CAPS clinician.

 HealthiestYou provides access to telehealth therapy and psychiatry services.
 Students with the Georgetown University Student Health Insurance (GUSHI) may access mental healthcare through HealthiestYou by Teladoc at no charge.
 Students without GUSHI may access these telehealth services at an out-of-pocket cost.
 Treatment options with HealthiestYou by Teladoc include ongoing therapy and medication management telehealth sessions through video or phone calls.
 Students have access to ongoing care based on clinical recommendation and student’s personal decision.
 Visit our website for more information on how to access these services.

 Law students seeking support both within and outside of the DC area, are able to use teletherapy resources through HoyaWell, Georgetown University’s partnership with the national provider Timely MD.
 Instructions for accessing CAPS and HoyaWell services are listed below.
 Please know that CAPS is still here to support all Georgetown Law students and to answer any questions you may have about accessing care that is right for you.

 For immediate non-emergency support and problem solving: Students at Georgetown Law (regardless of their location) can now utilize the Talk Now feature of HoyaWell.

-For students currently living outside of DC: Students can schedule ongoing counseling through HoyaWell.
+For students currently living within and outside of DC: Students can schedule ongoing counseling through HoyaWell.
 HoyaWell will allow you to select providers licensed in your state and with qualifications that best match your concerns.

 For additional information, including scope of services, medical leaves of absence, CAPS and Student Health’s Policies regarding Psycho-Stimulant/ADHD medication, and consultations please refer to the main campus website.